International TravelRail Travel

 iceinternational train carriage at amsterdam centraal

-It then crosses the Dutch-German border at Emmerich and makes further stops at Oberhausen, Duisburg, Düsseldorf and Cologne (Köln Messe/Deutz station) before finally heading to Frankfurt – with stops at Frankfurt airport and Frankfurt (Main) Hauptbahnhof.
+It then crosses the Dutch-German border at Emmerich and makes further stops at Oberhausen, Duisburg, Düsseldorf, Cologne and Siegburg/Bonn before finally heading to Frankfurt – with stops at Frankfurt airport and Frankfurt (Main) Hauptbahnhof.

 amsterdam-dusseldorf-frankfurt-rail-map